hiowenluke/booms/README.md

 ## Call remote object method

 In addition to calling a remote function, you can also call a method of a remote object.
-Cool, right?

 ### 1\.
 In server